-OVERVIEW: This funder mainly supports community and youth causes in the Abilene, Texas, area.
-Field of interest funds can be applied for, touching on topics like pro-life education and mental health.
+OVERVIEW: The Community Foundation of Abilene mainly supports community and youth causes in the Abilene, Texas, area.
+Field of interest funds address other topics, such as pro-life education and mental health.

 FUNDING AREAS: Community, children and youth, mental health, humane treatment of animals, strengthening neighborhoods, pro-life education and promotion

-IP TAKE: With a population of 122,225, there are opportunities at CFA for all types of nonprofits serving Abilene.
-Funding topics and parameters are broad, so you can be creative with your pitch.
+IP TAKE: With a population of around 122,225, there are opportunities at CFA for all types of nonprofits serving Abilene.
+Funding topics and parameters are broad, so be creative with the pitch.

 PROFILE: Established in 1985 and based in Abilene, Texas, the Community Foundation of Abilene (CFA) is one of many community funders in the state.
 A $750,000 gift from the Dodge Jones Foundation helped establish this foundation.
 This private family funder wished for other people in the community to be able to establish endowments and give locally too.
 Grant interest areas are community, children and youth, mental health, humane treatment of animals, strengthening neighborhoods, and pro-life education and promotion.